nate-r-a/dev-bot/README.md

    - Create a slash command that will send a POST to the endpoint you created
    - ![](https://i.imgur.com/gGzY231.png)

-7. Invite your bot to a channel (like #dev-bot-battleground) and test your command.
+7. /invite your bot user to a channel (like #dev-bot-battleground) and test your command.
 See if ngrok is giving you a `200 OK` and check your server logs for activity

 8. The params for a successful request will look something like this: